Free Louisiana State Records: Marriage, Divorce, Warrant & More

 Even so, most juvenile records in Louisiana can be purged and sealed under Louisiana law.
 If the records are expunged and sealed, there will be no record of the involvement with the juvenile court system.
 Records and reports from arresting agencies, such as sheriff’s offices and other authorities, are included.

-How to Check if You Have a Warrant in Louisiana (Free Warrant Search Instructions)
+How To Check if You Have a Warrant in Louisiana for Free (Search Anyone Wanted)

 To do so, they are required to download the right to review form and the right to the disclosure form.